MihirVir/distributed-computing/README.md

-## Installation of Client
+# Installation Guide

-Follow these steps to get the app up and running on your local machine:
+Follow these steps to get the app up and running on machine:

 ## Prerequisites